 - 1. Students/Peers nominate others/themselves - 2.
 Students address class in an informal speech - 3.
 Students write name of boy and girl on piece of paper - a.
-Teacher counts votes boys and girls counted separately - b.
-If votes are within 2 (e.g. 8-10 or 5-5-5) students will re-vote on those two or more children - c.
-Teachers tell classes results as a Stage group - 4.
+Teacher counts votes boys and girls voted on separately - b.
+If votes are tied for two people (e.g. 5-5) students will re-vote on those two or more children - c.
+Teachers tell class the results - d.
+Teachers to add student names to leadership spreadsheet - 4.
 Students presented with badges at Leadership Assembly